cheapsk9/progress-docs/classes/ColorPicker.md

 Value : Color3 [Read Only]
 The current selected color, as displayed by the ColorPicker.

+Alpha: number [Read Only]
 ## 🚀 Methods

 SetValue (value : Color3) : void
 Sets the current selected color of the ColorPicker.

 Open () : void
 Forces the Color Selection UI to open on this ColorPicker.
-Use the `Changed` event of the Color Picker to listen when the user interacts with it.
+Use the `OnChanged` callback of the Color Picker to listen when the user interacts with it.
 Note that if the user closes the color picker, it will not fire.
 ## 📞 Callbacks

-OnChanged: Color3
+OnChanged: Color3, number
 Called when the user changes the color picker's displayed color.
 ## 💡 Code Example